jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - PCA outlieres removed
 	- 	Calculates site-wise Euclidean distance (Using top N PCs needed to reach ~85% variance).
 Flags the top 1% as outliers per site
 	- 	Creates a before/after PCA plot
 - Fits a Weibull distribution to GAGEBRTH, defines 1st and 99th percentile cutoffs, and filters samples outside this range as well as haplogroups with fewer than 25 samples.
 It summarizes pre-term vs. normal birth counts per categorical class, removes low-count classes (<25 total), and drops categorical variables entirely if only one class would remain.
-It reports which categorical variables are retained (in CategoricalVariablesToKeepTable.tsv), flags binary variables for feature selection, and outputs Weibull parameters, cutoffs, and plots.
-Finally, it saves the filtered metadata (Metadata.Weibull.tsv), writes IDs.txt for downstream VCF selection, and plots both filtered/unfiltered distributions and all continuous feature relationships with PTB and GA.
+It reports which categorical variables are retained and PTB #s(in CategoricalVariablesToKeepTable.tsv), flags binary variables for feature selection, and outputs Weibull parameters, cutoffs, and plots.
+Finally, it saves the filtered metadata (Metadata.Weibull.tsv), writes IDs2.txt for downstream VCF selection, and plots both filtered/unfiltered distributions and all continuous feature relationships with PTB and GA (outputs to plotsAll).
+Makes a report (out.txt) which will indicate which variables to keep/exclude in future modeling.